browserengineering/book/book/text.md

 So far, we've called `create_text` with a character and two coordinates to write text to the screen.
-But we never specified the font, the size, or the color.
+But we never specified the font\index{font}, the size, or the color.
 To talk about those things, we need to create and use font objects.

 What is a *font*, exactly?
 Well, in the olden days, printers arranged little metal slugs on rails, covered them with ink, and pressed them